Nice254-art/Hackathon1_Portfolio/README.md

 # Portfolio - Shanice Akinyi Oduor

-This is a personal portfolio website for Shanice Akinyi Oduor, a Junior Software Engineer.
-The website showcases her professional profile, skills, resume, and contact information.
+This is a personal portfolio website for Shanice Akinyi Oduor, a Junior Software Engineer.Can be accessed using the link https://thriving-moxie-759ce2.netlify.app/#home .The website showcases her professional profile, skills, resume, and contact information.

 ---